turkbayrakalp/ClassyClash/README.md

 Gameplay:
-You can move using the arrow WASD and attack using LEFT-MOUSE-CLICK.
+You can move using WASD and attack using LEFT-MOUSE-CLICK.
 There are 2 monsters that follow you and deal damage if they get close.
 The player can kill them with one attack